On This Page

 4. From the Dashboard drop-down, select the target Dashboard.

-6. When done, select Save at the top of the Dashboard.
+6. At the top of the Dashboard, select Save.

 Dashboard Interaction Tokens Reference